overcastua/clinic-api/README.md

 ## Migrations

 TypeORM runs migrations automatically.
 To change this, in config.env you can set the RUN_MIGRATIONS variable to 'false'.
-To run migrations manualy, start docker-compose and run:
+To run migrations manually, start docker-compose and run:

 ```bash
 docker exec -it {container-name} yarn migration